 In addition to assets, the statement of net financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Cooperative has one item that qualify for reporting in this category.
-Accordingly, the item, deferred pension resources, is reported only in the statement of net position.
+The Cooperative has two items that qualify for reporting in this category.
+Accordingly, the items, deferred pension resources and deferred OPEB resources, are reported only in the statement of net position.
 The pension resources result from actuarial calculations and current year pension contributions made subsequent to the measurement date.
+The OPEB resources are current year OPEB contributions made subsequent to the measurement date.